 The next hire you’ll want to make is a property manager.
 If you only have one or two properties, it may not be necessary at this time.
 However, if you intend on growing your estate business or already have a substantial amount of properties, a property manager is a must.
 They will be able to help free you from the daily tasks that arise when dealing with contractors and tenants.
 And It will give you someone you trust to handle the daily and inns and outs, without you needing to be bogged down with the details.

 Another hire you want to make, albeit a controversial higher, is a real estate agent.
 By having a real estate agent working for you, rather than working against you, you can accomplish a whole lot more.
 Real estate agents can find deals, provide great insights, and take a lot of burden off of you for a lot less of a cut than you might think.
 Every investor would be wise to have at least a couple agents that are on their team helping them bring in the deals.
-Plus, they’ll have access to different tools like, Multifamily Leasing Technology, in order to help you find the best deals available.
+Plus, they’ll have access to different tools, like, Multifamily Leasing Technology, in order to help you find the best deals available.

 An attorney.
 Sooner or later you’re going to want and need an attorney.
 Whether this is a corporate attorney, tax attorney, real estate-specific attorney, or just one who specializes in estate planning.
 It’ll be wise to find one before you are in a crunch.
 And you can also benefit from their advice and avoid and deal with issues immediately as they arise.

 The fifth hire you want to make is a contractor.
-Honestly, in order to win in the real estate game you need to have a good contractor.
+Honestly, in order to win in the point breeze ReAl estate game you need to have a good contractor.
 If you don’t there are disadvantages when it comes to evaluating deals, fixing up houses, and keeping your assets maintained.
 While it may seem difficult to find a good contractor, they are out there.
 Ask your friends in the industry for referrals.

 The final hire you’ll want to make is a personal assistant.
 Many of the daily menial tasks are what drain our time and energy, and in reality these tasks that can be done by a personal assistant.
 After all, do you really have the time to figure out the ins and outs of something like multi family leasing technology?
 By delegating some of the lower-value tasks to someone else, you can free up your time to do better research and look for deals to help grow your investment empire.
 If you don’t, and you continue to focus on the menial tasks it will be difficult if not impossible to reach your financial goals.